 Part of the popularity of casino gaming is no based on the unique atmosphere of the casino environment.
 Headsets, such as the HTC Vive, the Samsung Gear, and even the very basic but clever Google Cardboard (a do-it-yourself print, cut and craft headset) can be used to simulate walking through the doors of a casino.
 We’re not quite at the point where the average punter can afford the cutting-edge equipment to translate steps on a treadmill into exploring the virtual space (though it does exist), but controllers can give the impression of movement.
 Already, some online casinos are introducing virtual reality capabilities to their sites.
 Time will tell if online players take this new way of gambling, and if they do, this trend only looks set to increase as the technology develops.

 At the forefront of this technological gambling, revolution are developers such as NetEnt.
 As of February 2017, they were preparing for the launch of their first real money VR slot game.
 As graphically lush as their titles already are, it must be a jaw-dropping experience to play them in virtual reality.
 NetEnt’s Virtual Reality version of their popular title ‘Jack and the Beanstalk’ is called ‘Jack’s World VR’.
-With intuitive controls and captivating features, it provides an exciting twist on some of the best slots online to play, which in itself is startlingly immersive.
+With intuitive controls and captivating features, it provides an exciting twist on some of the best online slots uk, which in itself is startlingly immersive.

 As VR technology develops, it can be predicted that headset hardware will become lighter, more comfortable, and less obtrusive, and possibilities for motion within a virtual world will open new doors.
 We can’t wait to see what this means for the future of virtual gambling.